Skip to main content

 3. Students who take a course that is substantially equivalent to a course they have previously taken will not receive credit for both courses.
 A transfer course in MIS that is not accepted for a major or minor requirement because it was taken too long before transfer to the University is not considered substantially equivalent to current courses in those disciplines.

-College of Management prior learning assessment policy
+College of Business and Management prior learning assessment policy

 1. Read Information on Prior Learning Assessments (PLAs or Priors):